-Table of Content
+Table of Contents

-Different ways of writing the Japanese language
+Different forms of writing in the Japanese language

 God x Paper x Hair